yunyunc/Feature-Selection-Algorithm-YOLOv3-Python/README.md

 After calculating the results on datasets of filters, 9 useful flters are selected in YOLOv3 and compared with 9 randomly selected flters.

-Detailed process and results can be seen in McGill_University_Thesis.pdf.
+Detailed process and results can be seen in another repository of mine(https://github.com/yunyunc/Feature_Selection_Algorithm_Experiment-Results) and in the file McGill_University_Thesis.pdf.

 ---